When offered within an atmosphere of support and caring, outdoor challenges stimulate personal growth.

 - 1 Towel (for after swimming)

 - Heavy sweatshirt or warm jacket-looser and older

 - Wool or polyester socks (warm when wet): 1 or 2 pair

-- A nicer shirt (men), or skirt/blouse or dress (women), for the final evening barbecue/folk dance when we meet guests from campus and do some very active fun dancing
+- A nicer outfit: button up shirt, skirt/dress, for the final evening barbecue/folk dance when we meet guests from campus and do some very active fun dancing

 - Sandals for the evenings/ walking around the cabin/ swimming

 - A second towel (so one can be drying)

 - Day pack or book pack (to carry water, snacks, and extra layers of clothing during the day)

 Recommended/Optional Remaining Gear – NOT TO BE PUT IN PACK #1:

 - Your journal (if you have one and like to write in it)